techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Protocols.md

 ## Learning/Reflection

 I enjoyed learning more about how the OSI stack and TCP/IP protocols work.
 I also learnt about other protocols I haven't studied before like UDP.

+Wireshark was a real eye opener about how much information can be seen over a network and raised my curiosity about how it all works.

+I would like to learn more about this and play around with Wireshark more in the future.